Tosyyyaaa/AI-Tinkerers-Hack/README.md

 npm run build   # production bundle npm run lint    # ESLint / TypeScript / Tailwind checks
 ```

+## 🧭 Usage Flows
+- **Catch the Vibe + Weather**: Allows camera + mic access, taps *Catch the
+  Vibe*, and watches live metrics react to motion, smiles, and brightness while
+  weather nudges warmth and tempo.
+- **Catch the Place + Weather**: Pastes an event/venue link, Firecrawl extracts
+  vibe metadata, and a single click on *Catch this Vibe* pushes the summary into
+  the music pipeline (no camera required).

 ## 🔄 How the stack talks
 1. The UI captures a snapshot of room stats and interprets a vibe decision.